FAQs

 FOG is an acronym for fats, oils, and grease.
 These substances, along with solid food particles, are collected by your grease trap to prevent contamination of city sewer lines.
 Regular grease trap cleaning services help ensure your establishment complies with local regulations and avoids potential plumbing issues.What kind of oil do you recycle?

-Yes, Oregon Oils is a registered member of the Preferred Pumper Program (PPP).
-As a PPP member, we adhere to strict pump-out criteria.
-Commercial FOG generators in the region are encouraged to use preferred pumpers like us.
-By choosing Oregon Oils, you can be assured that maintenance is performed correctly and to the highest industry standards.
-We also take responsibility for completing and submitting pump-out reports on your behalf.Do you offer regularly scheduled oil collection and grease trap cleaning
+Yes, Oregon Oils is a proud member of the Preferred Pumper Program (PPP).
+Pumpers registered with the PPP follow strict pump-out criteria.
+Commercial FOG generators in the region are encouraged to use a preferred pumper.
+Using a registered preferred pumper ensures maintenance is completed correctly and according to the highest industry standards.
+Regulatory inspections focus on pumpers' performance in maintaining traps and interceptors.
+When establishments turn to Oregon Oils for grease trap cleaning and cooking oil recycling in Portland, OR, we assume the responsibility for completing pump-out reports and submitting them properly.Do you offer regularly scheduled oil collection and grease trap cleaning

 In case of a grease trap overflow, please contact our office immediately.
 We'll dispatch a technician to assess the situation and perform a pump-out if necessary.
 Overflows are often caused by clogged pipes, and your pump-out frequency may need adjustment.
 To prevent future issues, we recommend setting up a regular cleaning schedule, avoiding sweeping food down drains, and keeping non-food materials out of your drainage system.How to reduce foul grease trap odors?